Understanding the Law

 The Vehicle Code, Title 75, prohibits anyone from driving under the influence (DUI) of alcohol, and it includes special provisions for anyone under 21 who drives under the influence.

-Section 3802 prohibits individuals from operating a vehicle with a sufficient amount of alcohol in their blood – more than 0.08 percent blood alcohol content (BAC) for adults – so that it has rendered them incapable of safely of driving.
-Penalties includes mandatory jail time, fines, and a license suspension.
+- Section 3802, entitled Driving Under Influence of Alcohol or Controlled Substance (“DUI”), prohibits individuals from operating a vehicle with a sufficient amount of alcohol in their blood that it has rendered them incapable of safely driving, or from operating a vehicle with a blood alcohol concentration of .08% or higher.
+Penalties vary and may include mandatory jail time, fines and a license suspension.

-Section 3809 prohibits the driver or occupant of a vehicle from possessing an open alcohol container or consuming alcohol in the vehicle.
+- Section 3809, entitled Restriction on Alcoholic Beverages, prohibits the driver or occupant of a vehicle (other than a bus, taxi, limousine, or the living quarters of a house coach/trailer) from possessing an open alcohol container or consuming alcohol in the vehicle.
 A violation of this offense is a summary punishable by a $25 fine.

-Section 3718 prohibits a minor from driving with any alcohol in their system.
+- Section 3718, entitled Minor Prohibited from Operating with Any Alcohol in System, prohibits a minor from driving with any alcohol in their system.
 A conviction under this section is a summary offense punishable with a fine of $100 and a three-month license suspension.

-Section 3735 punishes an individual who, as a result of DUI, causes the death of another person.
-A conviction under this section is a felony of the second degree punishable with a mandatory three years (for each victim) up to 10 years imprisonment with a fine up to $25,000 and license suspension of three years.
+- Section 3735, entitled Homicide by Vehicle While Driving Under Influence, punishes an individual who, as a result of DUI, unintentionally causes the death of another person.
+A conviction under this section is a felony of the second degree punishable with a mandatory minimum of three years) and up to 10 years imprisonment (for each victim, to be served consecutively) with a fine up to $25,000 and license suspension of three years.
+The mandatory minimum penalties are increased for individuals with prior DUI convictions.

-Section 3735.1 punishes an individual who, as a result of DUI, causes another person serious bodily injury.
+- Section 3735.1, entitled Aggravated Assault by Vehicle While Driving Under the Influence, punishes an individual who, as a result of DUI, negligently causes another person serious bodily injury.
 A conviction under this section is a felony of the second degree punishable with imprisonment up to 10 years, a fine up to $25,000, and a one-year license suspension.
+Penalties are increased for individuals who commit this offense while not properly licensed.

 2 in 5 PA parents find it acceptable for kids to drink alcohol on "special occasions"